smbwain/apme/README.md

     * {function} __getList__

         Async function which loads list of items.
-        It will be called to retrieve elements for GET /collection request.
+        It will be called to retrieve elements for GET /:collection request.
         ```
-        async function({filter, page}, context)
+        async function({filter, page, sort, fields}, context)
         ```
         It __must__ return object or throw an error.
         Returned object __must__ contain property _list_ with array of items.